vporton/coding_challenge/README.md

 We use a separate thread pool for downloading watcher counters.
 It would be better to have a common thread pool, but that's not easy to implement, for example because of deadlocks.

 The numbers of threads allocated are configurable in `local_settings.py`, as explained in `settings.py`.

+I do not do HTTP caching, because it was not asked in the project spec and it can be easily and automatically be done with a proxy server like Squid.
+Moreover, using Squid would easily allow a persistent cache.
+So I avoid work duplication and complication of the code.
+We could also add caching if our calculated results, but that seems not very imporant, because most of the time is spend in network requests, and that caching of calculated results would make the code more complex reducing maintainability.

+Ideally we should add ETag and last mod time to our responses, but that's would be not easy and error-prone.